Source of Internal Crosstalk in Silicon Photomultipliers: Analysis of crosstalk sources for FBK and HPK SiPMs

-DeCT events in this device, with delay times on the order of nanoseconds, can be assumed to originate from photons absorbed in the substrate as the drift time for electrons generated in the p-type region to reach the junction region and trigger an avalanche is typically less than 10 ps \cite{Acconcia:23}.
-This implies that all observable DeCT pulses are triggered by holes originating from the n-type region.
-Consequently, the trend in $P_{h}(V)$ with overvoltage can be determined through the $\Vov$-dependent behavior of DeCT events.
+Delayed cross-talk (DeCT) events in this device, with delay times on the order of nanoseconds, are assumed to originate from photons absorbed in the substrate as drift time for electrons generated in the p-type region to reach the junction region and trigger an avalanche is typically less than 10 ps \cite{Acconcia:23}, and the insensitive region near the surface is considered to be on the order of 1~nm \cite{croix2025mappingphotondetectionefficiency}.
+This implies that all observable DeCT pulses are triggered by holes originating from the n-type substrate.
+Consequently, the trend in $P_{h}(V)$ with $\Vov$ can be determined through the $\Vov$-dependent behavior of DeCT events.

 The pulse shapes of DiCT and DeCT events exhibit distinct characteristics that allow for their differentiation.
-DiCT events will appear indistinguishable from a genuine multi-PE pulse.
-Conversely, the DeCT pulse shape features a time delay of nanoseconds between two or more single-photoelectron signals.
-This distinction enables easy identification of DiCT and DeCT through the first derivative of the raw waveform.
-As shown in Fig.~\ref{fig:CT_example}, the first-derivative function for DeCT consistently produces two prominent, sharp peaks (\ref{fig:sub_DeCT}), while DiCT yields only a single peak (\ref{fig:sub_DiCT}).
-Additionally, by measuring the time interval between the two peaks in DeCT, the delay time distribution of crosstalk events can be accurately determined.
+DiCT events will appear indistinguishable from a genuine (prompt) multi-PE pulse.
+Conversely, the DeCT pulse shape features a time delay of nanoseconds between two or more SPE signals.
+This distinction enables easy identification of DiCT and DeCT through a DLED (Delayed Leading-Edge Discriminator) filter \cite{article}.
+As shown in ~\autoref{fig:CT_example}, DLED filtered waveforms for DeCT consistently produces two prominent, sharp peaks (\autoref{fig:sub_DeCT}), while DiCT yields only a single peak (\autoref{fig:sub_DiCT}).
+Additionally, by measuring the time interval between the two peaks in DeCT, the crosstalk delay time distribution can be constructed.

-Figure~\ref{fig:HPK_DeCT} presents the probability of CT probability in the HPK SiPM as a function of delay time, showing results from $\Vov = 1 \, \text{V}$ to $9 \, \text{V}$.
-To avoid the complexity introduced by recursive effects — where both DiCT and DeCT can coexist in multi-photoelectron signals — only 2PE events were analyzed.
-The distribution of crosstalk probability versus delay time in Figure~\ref{fig:HPK_DeCT} can be divided into two regions.
-The first region corresponds to the initial bin, where the delay time is less than 4~ns, which we attribute to DiCT events.
+~\autoref{fig:HPK_DeCT} shows the crosstalk probability in the HPK SiPM as a function of delay time, for $\Vov$s ranging from $\Vov = 1$ to $9~ \text{V}$.
+To avoid complications from recursive effects—where DiCT and DeCT can coexist in multi-photoelectron signals—only 2PE events were used to construct the probability distributions.
+The resulting curves in ~\autoref{fig:HPK_DeCT} can be divided into two distinct regions.
+The first region corresponds to the initial bin, where the delay time is less than 4~ns and is attributed to DiCT events.
 The second region comprises DeCT events with delay times larger than 4 ns, exhibiting a distribution where the probability gradually decreases as the delay time increases.